 In the same year, St. Francis became the first and only hospital in Nebraska to receive the Edgerton Quality Award’s highest honor, the Award of Excellence.

 In addition to improving facilities and services, St. Francis has embraced programs outside hospital walls in an effort to create healthier communities.
 In 1994, St. Francis began training parish nurses to provide holistic healthcare to local faith communities.
 The Student Wellness Center opened in 1997 at Grand Island Senior High offering healthcare services to students.
 In 2004, St. Francis was named a finalist for the American Hospital Association’s Foster McGaw Prize for community service.

 On July 1, 2009, St. Francis and three other CHI hospitals in Nebraska came together to form a statewide health system.
 Partner physicians, once employed by the individual hospitals, joined a single physician-led enterprise, The Physician Network.
-The system grew to five hospital ministries in 2011 with the addition of Nebraska Heart Hospital and the Nebraska Heart Institute (the hospital’s physician network).
+The system grew to five hospital ministries in 2011 with the addition of the CHI Health Clinic Heart Institute.

 In 2014, following the purchase of Alegent Creighton Health by CHI, all the CHI hospitals in Nebraska joined together as CHI Health, now the largest health care system in the region.
 Spanning from Kearney, Nebraska, to Corning, Iowa, the system includes 15 acute care hospitals, two psychiatric care facilities and two physician-practice groups within a single, clinically integrated network.

 While St. Francis has grown into a regional healthcare facility, at its core it has changed very little.
 The hospital remains a dedicated servant of the Catholic healing ministry led by local representatives and built upon a foundation of compassionate care, a dedication to healing, and a commitment to the community.